-Q: What type of connections to local and regional employers does UNH have?
+Q: What type of connections to local and regional employers does the University have?

 A: The Career Development Center partners with local, regional and national companies and organizations in for-profit, not-for-profit and governmental sectors to ensure that we are providing opportunities for students in every major.
-We conduct a number of events designed to provide connections between students and employers including “breezeway” information tables, on-campus interviewing, networking events, seminars, and professional development workshops, all free of charge.
+The main focus of this relationship development is to build the on-campus recruiting program that directly connects employer partners with students for internship and job opportunities.
+We conduct a number of events designed to provide connections between students and employers including three major annual on-campus career fairs, employer information tables and sessions, on-campus interviewing, networking events, seminars, and professional development workshops, all free of charge.

 Q: My son/daughter needs help finding an internship.
 Is there any assistance available?